reachmanak/Loan-Prediction/README.md

 ## Results/Demo
 had best results with logistic regression of 78% accuracy.

-## Challanges
+Tried Random Forest and Dcision Tree too
-Deployment of model through flask and writing JSON code for prediction
+Deployment of model through flask and wrote Json Code for Prediction

-## Future Goals
-Build another model with XGboost with better results (what would you do if you had more time? are there any potential issues/biases with your model/use case?)
+used Gridsearch for hypertuning of parameters